rmoorman/immutable-cursors/README.md

 // 'Luke => Anakin'
 ```

-You can intercept the state propagation by returning a state to perform validation, rollbacks etc.:
+You can intercept the state propagation by returning a state in your change handler to perform validation, rollbacks etc.:
 ```javascript
 let cursor = Cursor.from(data, ['name'], (nextState, currentState) {
 	if (nextState.get('first') === 'Leia') {